CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager---PTM.md

 ### <span>ptmctl Error Outputs</span>

-If there are errors in the topology file or there isn’t a no session, PTM will returns appropriate outputs.
+If there are errors in the topology file or there isn’t a session, PTM will return appropriate outputs.
 Typical error strings are:

     Topology file error [/etc/ptm.d/topology.dot] [cannot find node cumulus] - please check /var/log/ptmd.log for more info